 Since e-cigarette brands like Juul have only gained popularity over the course of the last decade, researchers have yet to determine their long-term health impacts.
-For teens especially, vaping can have greater health implications, and with 75% more high schoolers using e-cigarettes in 2018 than in the previous year, their addictive properties can be dangerous.
+For teens especially, vaping can have greater health implications, and with 75% more high schoolers using e-cigarettes in 2018 than in the previous year, the dangers of vaping addiction pose real risks to teenagers.

 Scientific studies show that electronic cigarettes are a generally safer alternative to tobacco cigarettes, as they contain fewer and lower levels of toxicants than tobacco cigarettes.
 Although vaping involves inhaling vaporized liquid instead of the abundant chemicals found in tobacco, some studies question both the safety of extended e-cigarette use and its effectiveness in helping cigarette smokers break the habit altogether.
 So, how safe is vaping?

 It can be difficult to determine a direct link between serious health conditions and vaping, as the practice is relatively new and evidence is limited.
 Researchers suggest that the habit is not necessarily safer, but when e-cigs are used as a means to quit smoking, the chances of facing a smoking-related illness are greatly reduced.
 The drawback, however, is that instead of using it as a method to quit, individuals who pick up a recreational e-cig habit may be opening themselves up to nicotine addiction, Juul addiction, other drug addictions, and a variety of health issues.

 We’ve created an infographic that takes a deeper look into Juul ingredients and what dangers they pose for consumers.
 You can also read more about the potentially dangerous ingredients in Juul vapes and other e-cigarettes below.